Zigsfi/SimpleShooter/README.txt

 	  think this is what we were supposed to do, but it's the only thing I could get to work.

+	- Couldn't clear the "You Win!" text.
+If the enemies catch the player after they win the "You Lose!" text layers on top of the "You Win!" text.

 Acknowledgements:
 	Thanks to Arthur and Ming for all the sample code and help.